openenergymonitor/guide/source/setup/iotawatt.markdown

 ## 1. Clip-on Current Sensor

 The clip-on current sensor measures the current flow.
-IoTaWatt is compatiable with a number of different sized CT sensors.
+IoTaWatt is compatible with a number of different sized CT sensors.

 - Clip the CT sensor around either the **Live** or **Neutral** cable
 - Connect 3.5mm jack plug into one of the CT inputs on the IoTaWatt